-This may require some tailoring of normal interview questions to fit the applicant.
+When interviewing and potentially hiring military veterans, this may require some tailoring of normal interview questions to fit the applicant.

-How to Tailor your Interview Questions to Veteran Experience
+How to Tailor Your Interview Questions to Veteran Experience

 Tell me about a situation where you realized a person needed help.
 How did you realize the person needed assistance and what did you do?
 What was the outcome of this situation?

-Remember that the rules of combat and military service often differ from civilian life.
+Also, remember that the rules of combat and military service often differ from civilian life.
 Your job is to determine if the candidate you’re interviewing can differentiate these situations.